Assistant Professor, Department of Real Estate, University of Washington

 Areas of Interest

-AboutStefan Al is a Dutch architect, Associate Professor of Urban Design at the University of Pennsylvania, and founder of Stefan Al Architects, a firm dedicated to sustainable design.
-Al has worked as a practicing architect on renowned projects such as the 600-meter tall Canton Tower in Guangzhou, the preservation of world heritage in Latin America at the World Heritage Center of UNESCO, and an 11,000-acre new eco-friendly city in India.
-He served as an advisor to the Government of Hong Kong’s Harbourfront Commission and Environment Bureau.
+Al’s career as a practicing architect includes work on renowned projects such as the 2,000-feet high Canton Tower in Guangzhou, the preservation of world heritage in Latin America at the World Heritage Center of UNESCO, and an 11,000-acre new eco-friendly city in India.
+He has also served as an advisor to the Hong Kong government, consulting on the development of the city’s harbor and external lighting guidelines, the Chinese government, advising on new urban design guidelines, and the United Nations High-Level Political Forum on Sustainable Development.

 Al, Stefan, ed.
 2014.
 Villages in the City: A Guide to South China’s Informal Settlements.
 University of Hawaii Press; Hong Kong University Press.